DataBooth/duckdb-utils/docs/python-api.rst

 In almost all cases you should pass values to your SQL queries using the optional ``parameters`` argument to ``db.query()``, as described in :ref:`python_api_parameters`.

-If that option isn't relevant to your use-case you can to quote a string for use with SQLite using the ``db.quote()`` method, like so:
+If that option isn't relevant to your use-case you can to quote a string for use with DuckDB using the ``db.quote()`` method, like so:

 ::